 Hi there, I’m Stephen; husband, engineer, manager and an ACC credentialed coach with the International Coach Federation (ICF).

-As a professional coach, I am a member of the International Coach Federation (ICF) and bound by the ICF Code of Ethics and I'm also a certified mBIT coach.
+As a professional coach with an engineering background, I am a member of the International Coach Federation (ICF) and bound by the ICF Code of Ethics and I'm also a certified mBIT coach.
 I continue to develop my coaching skills though continued professional development and coaching supervision.
 I’m also covered by professional indemnity insurance.

 Whilst as a coach I'll never tell you what you should do, I thought it might be useful to tell you a bit more about myself.
 So here is my potted history covering everything from my love of technology, yoga, running, losing 140lbs, holding a number of senior positions in various companies and of course, becoming a coach!
 Like the majority of people, I’ve had dreams, aspirations and faced numerous challenges along the way in this journey of life that we’re all travelling.

 I’m originally from a little seaside town called Portrush on the north coast of Northern Ireland – just around the corner from the Giant’s Causeway.
 In 2003 I moved to Dublin where I now life with my wife Sinéad and yellow Labrador Clara but still cherish those occasional trips back home to visit friends and family.